danielriosgarza/xinProject/protocols/separate data by experiment.md

 2. Connect to the reactor and run 《sqlite3 mCPU_db_14_04_25.sqlite》 to enter the database;

-3.《.tables》 to see if there are any data names in the database that are needed;
+3. 《.tables》 to see if there are any data names in the database that are needed;

 4. 《SELECT *
     FROM od_readings